scramjs/web-copter/README.md

 An HTTP server will now be running from your Raspberry Pi.
 Go to your Pi's IP address with port 5000 to access the web quadcopter controls.

+## Hardware

+This section is a major work in progress.
+First you need to understand how the Raspberry PI pins work.
+You need to use PWM pins to control the speed of the motors.
+Here is a good schematic for the Raspberry PI 3: http://blog.mcmelectronics.com/post/Raspberry-Pi-3-GPIO-Pin-Layout#.WbDN5HWGP0p

+To get four motors working with direction/polarity, you'll need to use motor controllers.
+This project uses two LC239D integrated circuits.
+They are 3-pin h-bridges, two per circuit.
+Having two of them allows you to control four motors.
+Just hook up everything correctly, following the LC239D's pin layout here: http://www.rakeshmondal.info/L293D-Motor-Driver It isn't that difficult once you understand the basics.

 ## Test Video

 See the first test here: https://www.youtube.com/watch?v=Z87Q9AO3OWg